ohdsi-studies/DdiPpiClo/README.md

 License
 =======
-The evidnet package is licensed under Apache License 2.0
+The DdiPpiClo package is licensed under Apache License 2.0

 Development
 ===========
-evidnet was developed in ATLAS and R Studio.
+DdiPpiClo was developed in ATLAS and R Studio.

 ### Development status